lucasfcosta/blog/_posts/2022-08-03-talk-to-your-customers.md

 In this post, I'll present a robust and disruptive Agile framework.
 It's called "talk to your customers" — or, in short, _TTYC_.

 Soon I'll be selling a 500-page book with enough diagrams to convince you it's a framework worth trying.
-If you are interested, you can also contact me for a $50,000 workshop in which I'll recite platitudes and sparrot all the necessary technical terms to make it "enterprise-ready".
+If you are interested, you can also contact me for a $50,000 workshop in which I'll recite platitudes and declaim all the necessary technical terms to make it "enterprise-ready".

 For now, bear with me.
 This blog post is all I've got.